 Wait to post, and wait however long the lead prefers for you to.
 Personally I just ask that my seconds wait to post until after the delivery date of the images, but some leads prefer you to wait for as long as six months.
 Don’t be that person who goes against what the lead shooter wants you to do.
-Never tag the couple, don’t friend request them, don’t give them your contact information.
+Never tag any vendors, never tag the venue, never tag the couple, don’t friend request them, don’t give them your contact information.
 It’s very bad etiquette and word gets around when a photographer breaks these guidelines.
 No matter how saturated with photographers your area is, it’s actually a small community and we all know each other in some way.

-Yes, I really have had a second do this.
-If you’ve ever attended a styled shoot then you know that you gotta get in there and speak up if you’re in a group with someone who is taking the lead.
+Yes, I really have had a second shooter do this.
+If you’ve ever attended a styled shoot then you know that you gotta get in there and speak up if you’re in a group with someone who is taking the reins.
 A wedding is not a styled shoot.
+I’ll say it again, A WEDDING IS NOT A STYLED SHOOT.
 Don’t treat it as such.
 Don’t talk over the lead.
 Don’t call out poses.
-If there’s time for it I will sometimes ask my second if they have any ideas or poses they’d like to try, but there’s not always time for that.
-And again, you aren’t there to lead so don’t be upset if you don’t get to suggest a pose.
+If there’s time for it I will ask my second if they have any ideas or poses they’d like to try, but there’s not always time for that and when my flow is interrupted by a second shooter it throws things off.
+When I am seconding I never try to pose the couple unless I am asked to do so.

 If I notice something that might seem off to me I discreetly mention it to the lead.
-If I were to call out in front of the entire wedding party “Don’t you want the groomsmen’s hands facing this way towards the groom?” that would likely kill the vibe and it’s a way of sort of undermining the lead.
+If I were to call out in front of the entire wedding party “Don’t you want the groomsmen’s thumbs out of their pockets?” that would be a way of sort of undermining the lead.
 The lead might not prefer the wedding party to be posed in that way, and that’s totally ok.
-If you see something that you think might need fixed, discreetly whisper it to the lead and ask.
-Don’t give the couple or the wedding party or anyone else in attendance the impression that you know better than the lead shooter.
+If I see something that I think might need fixed or realize the lead didn’t shoot something, I discreetly whisper it to the lead and ask.
+I don’t give the couple, the wedding party or anyone else in attendance the impression that I know better than the lead shooter.
+That just opens up the floor for wedding party and family members to start making suggestions, and we don’t need all those cooks in the kitchen.

 This should be common sense right?
 Unfortunately, it does need to be said.
 Don’t take on a second shooting job and then refer yourself to people at the wedding.
+Don’t give out your contact information.
 It’s just in bad taste.

 I always ask a myriad of questions when I second shoot.
 Do you prefer me to shoot from this side during the ceremony?
-Do you want me to shoot family formals along with you or is it more helpful if I call out names?
 Do you have a preference on which lens I shoot with?
 Do you want me to shoot wide open?
 This all goes back to just being helpful.
-The answers you get will be different from one lead to the other and even from one wedding to another with the same lead, so just always ask.
+The answers you get will be different from one lead to the other, so just ask if you aren’t sure of their preference.

 This is such a problem among some photographers.
-I’ve actually had one person cancel on me and then use a different account to say they could second for a different date, and then cancel for that date as well.
+I’ve actually had one person cancel on me and then use a different account to say they could second for a different date, then cancel for that date as well.
 Never again will I try to hire that person.
-I’ve also had someone cancel after they had told me which location they were going to start shooting at (the reception in this case) and I responded that I actually needed them to be with me at the portrait location.
-They cancelled the next day, and I had to last minute find someone else.
+I’ve also had someone reach out to tell me which location they were going to start shooting at (the reception in this case) and that they would be at that location a full hour before I would arrive for the day.
+I responded that I actually needed them to be with me at the portrait location where I would be starting the day off, and to not get there an hour before me.
+They cancelled the next day and I had to find someone else.
 With that being said though, I do suggest not taking second shooting jobs too far out.
-I wouldn’t say yes to a second shooting job that’s six months from now because I could potentially book that date myself.
+Personally, I wouldn’t say yes to a second shooting job that’s six months from now because I could potentially book that date myself.

 "Her passion shines through in her pictures.
 Highly recommend her for any events needing photography!"